michaelbironneau/rnn-punctuation/README.md

 This repository is an experiment to use Recurrent Neural Network to punctuate the output of IBM's speech-to-text API.

+The instructions below assume that you are running Ubuntu 14.04.
+They will probably work for most Debian-based Linux distros.

 ## Run a Transcription

-First, install tensorflow and all the other dependencies:
+First, install tensorflow and all the other dependencies.

 ```
 sudo -s eval "bash install.sh && bash segmenter/install.sh"